TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 So what's the best way to setup the Custom Profiles and which one to use with which scores?

-There isn't a best scores setup, being that everyone has its own personal preference what they prefer Audio or Video or perhaps both.
+There isn't a best score setup, being that everyone has their own personal preferences.
+Some prefer high quality audio, others high quality video.
+Many prefer both.

-But being I still get a lot of questions about it I decided to create a Guide for it.

-Here I will try to explain with some personal used examples how to make the most use of Custom Formats.
-That you can use to get a idea how to setup yours.
+Here I will try to explain with some personal used examples how to make the most use of Custom Formats that you can use to get an idea how to setup yours.

 ------

 ## Basics

-First the basics where we going to explain where to setup the Custom Formats after you've added them, what we've explained in [How to import Custom Formats](/Radarr/Radarr-import-custom-formats/){:target="_blank" rel="noopener noreferrer"}.
+Here we're going to explain where to setup the Custom Formats after you've added them, as explained in [How to import Custom Formats](/Radarr/Radarr-import-custom-formats/){:target="_blank" rel="noopener noreferrer"}.
-And a short description what the settings means.
+You will also see a short description of what each setting means.

 `Settings` => `Profiles`

 ??? check "example - [CLICK TO EXPAND]"
     ![!cf-settings-profiles](images/cf-settings-profiles.png)

-Then select the profile that you use/prefer.
+Select the profile that you use/prefer.

 ![!cf-quality-profiles](images/cf-quality-profiles.png)

-!!! info "Radarr Custom Format can be set per profile and isn't global"
+!!! info "Radarr Custom Formats can be set per profile and isn't global"

 ![!cf-profile-selected](images/cf-profile-selected.png)

 1. Profile name.
-1. If you want that Radarr will upgrade till the quality set in (3.).
+1. Allow upgrades.
+Radarr will stop upgrading quality once (3) is met.
-1. Upgrade till the selected Quality.
+1. Upgrade until the selected quality.
 1. The `Minimum Custom Format Score` allowed to download.
 [More Info](#minimum-custom-format-score)
-1. Keep upgrading Custom Format till this score is reached. (setting this to `0` means no upgrades will happen based on Custom Formats)
+1. Keep upgrading Custom Format until this score is reached. (setting this to `0` means no upgrades will happen based on Custom Formats)
-1. Your preferred language profile for your Releases.
+1. Your preferred language profile for your releases.
+(Original is recommended)

-In your chosen profile at the bottom you will see the added Custom Profiles where you can start setting up the scores.
+At the bottom in your chosen profile you will see the added Custom Formats where you can start setting up the scores.

 ??? check "example - [CLICK TO EXPAND]"
     ![!cf-quality-profile-cf](images/cf-quality-profile-cf.png)